 The short version is that none of the above made a significant difference with regard to my disability but some of them made me feel better in general.

 My favorite way to eat is a whole food, Mediterranean diet.
 It’s always better to eat foods from nature as opposed to foods from factories.
 That used to be the best way for me to stay trim yet energized.
-However, I have found as I push fifty, being insulin deficient is better for my waistline as well as my daily vigor.
-Yet once I got my DBS and started moving more, carbs weren’t as evil.
+However, I have found as I push fifty, being insulin deficient is better for my waistline as well as my maintaining any semblance of daily vigor.

 That’s the thing about diets – they change as you change.
 They change depending on your health, lifestyle, activity levels, hormones, and age.
 Don’t be surprised when you have to tweak the way that you eat or the amount that you consume.